-Written by Reverend Samuel Luboga, co-founder of the Global Health Program Homestay Model in Uganda
+Written by Reverend Samuel Luboga, PhD, Co-Founder of the Homestay Model in Global Health, Uganda

 The COVID-19 pandemic reminds me of the turbulent times of the 1970s and 1980s in Uganda.
 Health facilities almost grounded to a stop as many healthcare workers fled the country fearing for their lives.
 Moving about was so dangerous that traveling to the hospital at night or even seeking emergency care was out of the question.
 I stuck it out despite the danger to my own life and my family in order to be available to render whatever healthcare I could to the people of Uganda.
 I ran an evening clinic in my house to attend to anyone who needed emergency care, having risked his or her life to knock at my door at any time of night.